dms-vep/CHIKV-181-25-E-DMS/nextstrain/README.md

 1. **Remove the Capsid sequence from the alignment:** I'm using the annotated coding regions in the CHIKV GenBank files to extract the structural polyprotein sequence, which includes the capsid.
 I could either attempt to parse the Glycoprotein without using GenBank annotations (maybe I could use an alignment-based strategy?), or I could remove the capsid sequence after alignment.
 The downside of the latter is that I could be filtering out complete Glycoprotein sequences that simply lack the capsid.

-2. **Remove gaps from the codon alignment:** In other workflows, people remove gaps relative to the reference.
-I should probably include this, although there aren't many gaps in the alignments.

-3. **Allow for truncated and ambiguous sequences:** The current filtering parameters require full length structural polyprotein sequences with no ambiguous nucleotides.
+2. **Allow for truncated and ambiguous sequences:** The current filtering parameters require full length structural polyprotein sequences with no ambiguous nucleotides.
 This results in the omission of at least a few hundred sequences.

 4. **Color the tree by predicted receptor affinity:** This might not make much sense.
 Coloring by antibody or serum escape will be more informative when we have that information.